camunda/camunda-docs/docs/guides/sap/btp-integration.md

 - A generic endpoint to start BPMN processes with.

 :::note Important!
-The BTP integration is an alpha feature available upon request.
+The SAP BTP integration is an alpha feature available upon request.
 Visit [https://camunda.com/contact](https://camunda.com/contact) to contact us.
 :::